-These two men are using early Edison equipment to make their telephone a modern-style receiver and the other, a two-
+These two men are using early Edison equipment to make their telephone calls.
+Each has a different arrangement - one is a modern-style receiver and the other, a twopiece apparatus for speaking and listening.
+All calls had to be made via the operator.